Z-Puyu/hive-mind/README.md

 3. "Transfer Station" which hosts temporary copies of blocks deemed potentially useful by the user, such that the user can retrieve them directly from the station to paste in the appropriate position without needing to browse back and forth to search for the blocks.

 4. Ability to chain up neighbouring blocks and move them around together.

+However, it is unlikely that we have sufficient time to implement these nice features due to their complexity and the fact that our team have to prioritise on other essential functionalities of the application first.

 ### Intuitive and Smooth User-Interface Interactions